If you have ever hatched chicken eggs, then you’re hooked, right? You can’t just do it once.

 This tip will depend on the incubator used, but in the incubator I use, I add a wet towel under the eggs before lockdown begins.
 This can be done by carefully putting the eggs in an egg carton and laying the towel down quickly and adding the eggs back into the incubator on top of the towel with their X’s up and their big end facing the window.

 If there are vents in the incubator they can be opened up and remember to carefully watch the temperature during this time.
 There can easily be a spike because of the heat the chicks are giving off.
 If this happens, spray them with water to cool them down quickly.

 The chicks will start to hatch anywhere from the 20th to the 22nd day of incubation.
 This range, in part, is due to the temperatures that the incubator was kept at.
 If there were periods of lower temperatures, then the chicks may develop a bit slower and will hatch a bit later and vice versa.

 The chick can and should remain in the incubator for about 15-24 hours after hatching.

 After 24 hours, the chick should be removed from the incubator and placed in a box with a clip-on light that is a 75-90 watt bulb.
 It will then need water and feed.
-The first day they can be given water.
-An eye dropper can be a useful tool at this point.
-And then the next few days, the feed can be mixed with the water and then the food and water can be left out for them to use as they need it.
+On the first day they can be given water.
+An eyedropper can be a useful tool at this point.
+And then the next few days, the feed can be mixed with the water, and then the food and water can be left out for them to use as they need it.